Maggie24-tech/Maggie24-tech/README.md

 - 👋 Hi, I’m Magdalene
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 <I’m currently learning HTML, just took my first to the front end developer journey.> ="Come Along and Follow my Journey" </>
-- 📫 How to reach me at magdalenrnsiah@gmail.com
+- 📫 How to reach me magdalenrnsiah@gmail.com

 <!---
 Maggie24-tech/Maggie24-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.